lorenzo85/scenarios-ica/security-authorization-jwt-token/step6/text.md

-Update the `booking-service` authorization policy to also require the JWT to have a claim named `groups` containing the value `group2`.
+Update the `booking-service` authorization policy to also require that the request JWT must have claim named `groups` containing the value `group2`.

 Use the following configuration properties:

 *authorization policy:*
 - name: `booking-service`